 Gynaecology Oncology Laboratory

-The major focus of the group’s research program is to develop new drugs for the treatment of gynaecological cancers (ovarian and uterine cancers).
+The major focus of the group’s research program is to develop early detection tests and new treatments of gynaecological diseases including ovarian and endometrial cancers.

-The group are using genetically modified mouse models, cancer patient derived xenograft models and primary human tissue samples to define the molecular and cellular events involved in carcinogenesis and then using this knowledge to develop targeted therapies to improve clinical outcomes in human patients.
+The group are using genetically modified preclinical models, cancer patient derived xenograft models and primary human tissue samples to define the molecular and cellular events involved in pathogenesis and then using this knowledge to develop targeted therapies to improve clinical outcomes in human patients.

 The current research focuses on: